MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound Windows Remote Management (WinRM) traffic should be enabled.
 This protocol is used by PowerShell Remoting, Server Manager, and [PowerShell CIM cmdlets](https://learn.microsoft.com/en-us/powershell/module/cimcmdlets/?view=powershell-7.4).

-If true, corresponding ports are open and WinRM will be available.
-If false, WinRM ports won’t be open.
+If `true`, corresponding ports are open and WinRM will be available.
+If `false`, WinRM ports won’t be open.
 For more info, see the following [Microsoft article](https://learn.microsoft.com/en-us/windows/win32/winrm/about-windows-remote-management).

 ```yaml
 Type: Boolean